 I did want to take this opportunity, however, to thank all of you for your profound contributions to this effort – in helping facilitate the development by CEND partner governments of the Initiative’s lines of inquiry and establishing a program of work for each sub-group.
 But I would also like to highlight the important point at which we now stand with the CEND Initiative.

-As a scholar of such matters and as a sometime senior U.S. policymaker, I have been concerned for many years about how difficult it has proven to be for so many to “learn to speak disarmament in the language of security” and thereby to open possibilities for a reframed discourse in which dialogue can actually occur on how to create circumstances “in which ‘zero’ would become a feasible and compelling security policy choice for today’s nuclear weapons possessors.”
+As a scholar of such matters and as a sometime senior U.S. policymaker, I have been concerned for many years about how difficult it has proven to be for so many to “ ” and thereby to open possibilities for a reframed discourse in which dialogue can actually occur on how to create circumstances “ .”
 Sadly, for many years all one could do was to lament the lack of a genuinely security-informed disarmament discourse.

 This has been especially the case as the global security environment has worsened as a result of geopolitical revisionism, the continued spread of proliferation threats, and the determination by some nuclear weapons possessors to expand the size of their arsenals in ways both alarming and destabilizing.
 These dynamics meant that global disarmament dialogue was becoming increasingly detached from reality, with little to say and no meaningful engagement with the real-world national leaders and security establishments of countries without whose involvement and support no meaningful and constructive disarmament agenda could succeed.

 Three years ago, however, we had a chance to help turn this around.
-Following an internal U.S. government examination of these challenges – what we termed our “nuclear vision review,” which was undertaken with the help and participation of a group of scholars and experts from across quite a wide spectrum of disarmament thought – we called in October 2017 for a new approach to disarmament dialogue.
-As we declared at the time, we wanted to build “a better way … for developing and implementing a new agenda of genuinely ‘effective measures’ designed to help ease tensions and strengthen trust in the sorts of ways the drafters of the NPT seem to have envisioned all along.”
+Following an internal U.S. government examination of these challenges – what we termed our “nuclear vision review,” which was undertaken with the help and participation of a group of scholars and experts from across quite a wide spectrum of disarmament thought – we for a new approach to disarmament dialogue.
+As we declared at the time, we wanted to build “ .”

 In particular, as I phrased it a few months later, if diplomatic dialogue were to have a real chance at working through the many obstacles that impeded disarmament progress, it would need always to bear in mind three “inescapable facts”: